Skip to Main Content

 Here’s a basic framework to get you started:

-- Set expectations: Let your new donor know you’ll be in touch with a few updates and impact stories.
-This will help boost open and engagement rates.
+3. Set clear expectations Let your new donor know you’ll be in touch with a few updates and impact stories.
+Setting expectations early helps prevent future unsubscribes.

 A new donor welcome series will be most effective if you use your supporters’ data to personalize your emails.
 A one-time donor who gave $20 to a special campaign will likely appreciate a different message than an existing monthly donor who gave an additional gift to your annual fund.

-If you’re ready to build a welcome email series that strengthens your donor relationships and increases your retention rates, check out The Fundraiser’s Guide to Welcome Emails!
+If you’re ready to build an email welcome series that strengthens your donor relationships and increases your retention rates, check out The Fundraiser’s Guide to Welcome Emails!
 It includes storytelling templates, planning worksheets, and real-world examples that can help you build an email series your supporters will love.